Skip to main content

 Brian Looney, research environmental engineer, Savannah River National Laboratory

-Dr. Brian Looney is a research environmental engineer at Savannah River National Laboratory and an adjunct professor at Clemson University.
+Dr. Brian Looney is a research environmental engineer at Savannah River National Laboratory and an adjunct professor at Clemson University in South Carolina.
 For more than 40 years, he has coordinated applied research, development, and deployment for environmental characterization and clean-up methods.
 His work encompasses subsurface access techniques, remediation methods, and characterization tools, including horizontal drilling, bioremediation, and tracer testing.
 Currently, Dr. Looney supports technical activities related to attenuation-based remedies and he serves as a senior technical advisor supporting the DOE Environmental Management Program.

 Sign up to receive RemPlex news